|126 North 15th Street

-|In April, 1898, work began on the factories, stores and homes that would become
+|In April, 1898, work began on the factories, stores and homes that would

-and their sisters each built beautiful homes.
+and Elizabeth), and their sisters each built beautiful homes.

 These potteries at one time employed approximately 3,300 workers.
-The Sebring
+The

-"Pottery Capital of The World."
+known as the "Pottery Capital of The World."

 From these beginnings Sebring has remained a small town.
 Although only a

 |Sebring, Ohio was founded by the Sebring family from East Liverpool.

 They owned and operated many pottery businesses.
 The Sebring family

 dreamed of building their own pottery town that would stand as a

-Mahoning County, 80 miles west of Pittsburgh and five
+Mahoning County, 80 miles west of Pittsburgh and five miles east of

-that was near a railroad line.
+was near a railroad line.
 Later, a 160 acre tract was added.
 Articles of

 Incorporation were filed in 1899.